bardia-p/soccer-match-predictor/README.md

   <img src="Images/cm_existing_odds_training.png" />
 </p>

-Using these odds, the model was able to achieve a total net profit of `$ -2401.60` out of `46226` games.
+The net profit achieved after using the existing odds on `46226` games is `$ -2401.60`.

 - **Model:** On the training data, the model was able to achieve an accuracy of **48.43%**.
 Here is a summary of the model's performance metrics:
 <p align="center">